databrickslabs/ucx/CONTRIBUTING.md

 $ make dev
 $ make test
 ```
+Note: Before performing a clean install deactivate the virtual environment and follow the commands given above.

 Note: The initial `hatch env show` is just to list the environments managed by Hatch and is not needed.